mhorod/checker/README.md

 ```
 python3 run-tests.py -p ./first -g tiny.* -t 0.5
 ```
-If you have no access to a verified output and you want to check program's behavior you can run
+If you have no access to a verified output and you want to check programs behavior you can run
 ```
 python3 run-tests.py -p ./first -g tiny.* -t 0.5 --sha